C

 Cheagles have short hair, so they are light shedders that need only two to four brushings per week.

 As a light shedder, the Cheagle only needs about two to four brushings per week to remove dead hairs and distribute some of the natural oils throughout the fur.
-Because of the dog’s tendency to develop dry and irritated skin, it should only receive baths on occasion when it becomes particularly dirty.
+Because the dog tends to develop dry and irritated skin, it should only receive baths on occasion when it becomes particularly dirty.
 If the dog has longer hair than normal, then it may require some extra time to work out tangles in the fur by hand.
 Owners should also strive to cut the nails, clean out the ears, and brush the teeth on a regular basis.

 Training